Methane Emissions: U.S. and International Mitigation Efforts

 Effects of Methane Emissions

-Methane is a more potent GHG than CO2, ton-for-ton, with a global warming potential (GWP) approximately 80 times more than CO2 for the first 20 years, and 30 times more in the 100 years after it is emitted to the atmosphere.11 In other words, methane has approximately 80 times the warming impact compared to CO2 over a 20-year period and 30 times the impact over a 100-year period.12
+Methane is a more potent GHG than CO2, ton-for-ton, with a global warming potential (GWP) approximately 80 times more than CO2 for the first 20 years, and 30 times more in the 100 years after it is emitted to the atmosphere.12 In other words, methane has approximately 80 times the warming impact compared to CO2 over a 20-year period and 30 times the impact over a 100-year period.13

 Methane is considered a short-lived climate pollutant.
 Methane remains in the atmosphere for approximately 12 years after it is emitted.
 Reducing methane emissions in the near term can provide a more immediate impact on climate change compared with similar reductions of other GHGs, particularly CO2.

 Some methane mitigation efforts can also provide health benefits by improving air quality and reducing exposure to pollutants.
-In addition to affecting climate, methane contributes to the formation of tropospheric ozone (i.e., ground-level ozone).13 Tropospheric ozone affects air quality and can harm human health by causing respiratory issues and aggravating cardiovascular diseases.
+In addition to affecting climate, methane contributes to the formation of tropospheric ozone (i.e., ground-level ozone).14 Tropospheric ozone affects air quality and can harm human health by causing respiratory issues and aggravating cardiovascular diseases.
 Tropospheric ozone can also damage vegetation, such as crops and forests.
-Additionally, the combustion of methane in gas appliances can contribute to indoor air pollution by releasing pollutants such as nitrogen oxides, which may exacerbate asthma and other respiratory conditions.14
+Additionally, the combustion of methane in gas appliances can contribute to indoor air pollution by releasing pollutants such as nitrogen oxides, which may exacerbate asthma and other respiratory conditions.15

 Global Methane Emissions

-The concentration of methane in the atmosphere has more than doubled since 1750.15 Scientists attribute this increase to human activities.16 Figure 1 illustrates historical concentrations of methane in the atmosphere from ice core data (1010-1992) and modern concentrations of
+The concentration of methane in the atmosphere has more than doubled since 1750.16 Scientists attribute this increase to human activities.17 Figure 1 illustrates historical concentrations of methane in the atmosphere from ice core data (1010-1992) and modern concentrations of methane in the atmosphere (1983-2024).18 Over the last decade, methane concentrations in the atmosphere have increased at an accelerating rate and are greater than at any time in at least 800,000 years.19

 Figure 1.
 Atmospheric Concentrations of Methane, 1010-2024